 - Compliment yourself everyday and believe that you look good.
 Try not to rely solely on receiving compliments from others to build your body-confidence.

 I hope you have found this article helpful and more importantly I hope you enjoy holidaying with your beach ready bodies.
-If anything in this article has resonated with you and you want any further help, please email me.
-I am a qualified Applied Psychologist and Life Coach and offer psychological coaching for self-esteem and body issues.
+If anything in this article has resonated with you and you want any further help, please contact me.
+I am a qualified Applied Psychologist and Life Coach and offer psychological coaching for self-esteem and body issues both in person in Edinburgh or remotely via video sessions to wherever you are.

-Thank you to Channey for this week’s feature image.
+Thank you to Channey for this week’s feature image from unsplash.